-Typically when we are traveling and trying to get from one distant place from another we like to drive a day, get settled in, look around at our new surroundings for a bit, and then spend two nights so we have one full non-travel day.
+Typically when we are traveling and trying to get from one distant place to another we like to drive a day, get settled in, look around at our new surroundings for a bit, and then spend two nights so we have one full non-travel day.

 That is what we are doing with another day in Parral, Chihuahua.
 I like to have a mission every non-travel day, at least one thing that I want to accomplish or see that will take a bit of research to find.
 It’s a rare day when we don’t have at least some little adventure, and frequently, okay… usually, I get distracted and go off on one or more side missions.
 I never understood what was so funny about the Family Circus cartoon by Bil Keene, where little Billy couldn’t go straight to do anything.
 He and I have a lot in common!